Aeschylus: Death

 In 458 BC, Aeschylus returned to Sicily for the last time, visiting the city of Gela, where he died in 456 or 455 BC.
 Valerius Maximus wrote that he was killed outside the city by a tortoise dropped by an eagle which had mistaken his head for a rock suitable for shattering the shell, and killed him.
-Pliny, in his Naturalis Historiæ, adds that Aeschylus had been staying outdoors to avoid a prophecy that he would be killed by a falling object, but this story may be a legend and due to a misunderstanding of the iconography on Aeschylus's tomb.
+Pliny, in his work Naturalis Historiæ, adds that Aeschylus had been staying outdoors to avoid a prophecy that he would be killed by a falling object, but this story may be a legend and due to a misunderstanding of the iconography on Aeschylus's tomb.
+Some propose it was inspired by one of his own plays, Psychagôgoi, in a surviving fragment of which Tiresias predicts a similar death to Odysseus.
 Aeschylus's work was so respected by the Athenians that after his death his tragedies were the only ones allowed to be restaged in subsequent competitions.
 His sons Euphorion and Euæon and his nephew Philocles also became playwrights.

 The inscription on Aeschylus's gravestone makes no mention of his theatrical renown, commemorating only his military achievements: